Student Affairs Awards

 Award Descriptions and Criteria

-The following awards and accolades are designed to recognize colleagues within Student Affairs as well as across campus and community who are contributing with distinction.
-Beyond the awards, the accolades include Student Affairs years of service and honoring the recognition colleagues have received from their professional organizations.
+The following awards recognize colleagues within Student Affairs and across the campus community who are making outstanding contributions to student success.
+Beyond the following awards, Student Affairs annually recognizes its staff members’ years of service and honors the recognitions colleagues have received from their professional organizations.

-We will award up to two awards per category.
+We will award up to two recipients per category.

-This recognition will be given to an individual who has demonstrated leadership and courage while initiating, creating and supporting a more socially-just learning and work environment whether through advocacy, lived-experience, role modeling, and speaking truth to power for students and staff, whether within or beyond the scope of current position and responsibilities.
-Examples of such work include: ensuring inclusive and respectful environments for all people, making others aware of injustices, and advocating on a continuous basis for institutional efforts to address social injustices.
+This award recognizes individuals who have demonstrated leadership and courage while initiating, creating, and supporting a more inclusive learning and work environment.
+Efforts may include advocacy, lived experience, and role modeling for students and staff, whether within or beyond the scope of one’s current position and responsibilities.
+Examples of such work include: ensuring inclusive and respectful environments for all people; raising awareness on issues of concern; and advocating on a continuous basis for institutional efforts to address inclusion.
 The individual should have a clear record of fostering an open, positive, and inclusive campus community.
-Moreover, the recipient of the award should demonstrate a sense of commitment, spirit, and integrity to diversity, inclusion, and social justice both professionally and personally.
+Moreover, the recipient of the award should demonstrate a sense of commitment, spirit, and integrity to diversity and inclusion both professionally and personally.

 Eligibility Requirements